Ashnidh/platoon_ops_merge_spilt_turtlebot3/README.md

  After implementing this part(upto obstacle avoidance), the vehicles will be able to move in a single line platoon with each vehicle following its preceeding vehicle's trajectory.

  ### 2. Obstacle avoidance
  Obstacle avoidance will play a crucial part as there are high chances of vehicles colliding into each other during merging and splitting operations.
-The algorithm for obstacle avoidance is mentioned in the paper.
+The algorithm for obstacle avoidance is mentioned in the above mentioned(section 3.1).
 In obstacle avoidance the data for nearest vehicle or obstacle is obtained with the help of Lidar sensor.

  The above mentioned section 1 and 2 are the pre-requisite for merging and splitting operations.